-Celebrating 10 years as the launchpad for Africa’s young film professionals, this year’s Talents Durban invited 30 participants from 19 African countries to explore the theme “Perspectives: Seeing Things Differently.”
+Celebrating 10 years as the launchpad for Africa’s young film professionals, the 2017 edition of Talents Durban invited 30 participants from 19 African countries to explore the theme “Perspectives: Seeing Things Differently.”

 In an exciting addition to the programme, four directors and screenwriters working in animation and visual effects were invited, and a new Animation Studio was launched to keep Africa at the forefront of cutting-edge cinematic technology.
 The selected Talents were able to share ideas with fellow participants, learn from renowned mentors and experts, and take part in numerous hands-on workshops, discussions and excursions to improve the aesthetics and mechanics of their own work.